BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 If you prefer to create the prompt on your own, you can add `<no-prompt-extension>` together with your custom prompt in the callback function.

+#### Database queries in callback function

+In some cases you may want to access the Pimcore database within a callback function.
+Beside Pimcore's default way, Data Director offers a shortcut function `DD\sql('SQL query')`.
+This will return an array with the found records.

 ### Tags

 You can import one or multiple [tags](https://pimcore.com/docs/latest/Development_Documentation/Tools_and_Features/Tags.html).
 Tag levels should be separated by `/`.
 You can either just assign a raw data field or use a callback function like this